hheyhhay/IdeaBox/README.md

 ![showSaved](https://user-images.githubusercontent.com/78764587/121282550-f2dab080-c896-11eb-864e-dfff5e407911.jpg)

 ## Project Notes:
+Our focus was writting clean and DRY code and having the CSS be responsive to webbrowser size.
 The rest of iteration 4 still needs to be completed.